Justintime50/homebrew-releaser/README.md

 </div>

 Homebrew Releaser allows you to release scripts, binaries, and executables directly to a personal Homebrew tap via a GitHub Action.
-I love what the team at [GoReleaser](https://github.com/goreleaser/goreleaser) did and wanted to replicate that on a smaller scale for simple items like shell scripts or other binaries I wanted to distribute.
+I love what the team at [GoReleaser](https://github.com/goreleaser/goreleaser) did and wanted to replicate that on a smaller and simpler scale for items like shell scripts or other binaries I wanted to distribute.

+When you cut a new release when using this GitHub Action, it will clone your repo and clone your homebrew tap on CI, build the new formula Ruby file, create a `checksum.txt` file and upload it to your release containing the checksum(s) of your scripts/binaries, and then push the new formula to your Homebrew Tap.

 ## Usage